remotion-dev/remotion/packages/docs/docs/player.md

 _optional_

-An integer between -4 and 4 (excluding 0) for the speed that the Player will run the media.
+An number between -4 and 4 (excluding 0) for the speed that the Player will run the media.

 ## `PlayerRef`